-The most recent statistics from the Road Safety Authority (RSA) confirm that in 2021 there were 124 collisions resulting in 137 fatalities on the road in Ireland.
+The most recent statistics from the Road Safety Authority (RSA) (for the period from 1st January- 31st December, 2023) confirm that in 2023 there were 184 fatalities on the road in Ireland.
+This represents a 19% increase from 2022 figures for the same period.
 The statistics further confirm that of the total number: –

 What do I do if I witness a fatal road accident?